usnistgov/gzaprsros/Worlds/Readme.md

 One of the major considerations of the simulation fidelity is the processing load of the configured world.
-Many of the objects in the world are designated to be static to reduce physics calculations, which can degrade simulation.
+Many of the objects in the world are designated to be static, which reduces the physics calculations.
 Such designated static objects include the kits and trays, chairs, tables, and PCs.
 Static objects do not incur any physics so that a static tray elevated to a fixed position in space will stay at this position (making the requirement for an underlying table moot).
 However, the placement of a "live" gear in a static tray will produce physics to detect and report collisions between the static tray and the dynamic gear, which is not computationally free.
 Below is a screenshot of Gazebo simulation with Version 6 Agility lab and the safety system (which includes 86 laser ROS plugins) resulting in a real-time factor shown at the bottom to be 0.34 which is quite computationally intensive especially when you consider that "nothing is being done".
+So, an attempt was made to reduce the computational overhead by making objects such as trays and tables to be static to avoid the physics collision overhead.

 ![Figure3](./images/gzworldsetup_image3.gif)